Last updated Feb 10, 2023

 For licensed apps, additional context data is passed into the function invocation that allows the app to determine the current license state.

-This information can be accessed by passing the context into your function or with the useProductContext hook for UI kit functions.
+License information can be accessed by passing the context into your function or with the useProductContext hook for UI Kit functions.

 1